 Maybe like me you're a little scared and worried that it would be too hard or too expensive.
 Guess what; it's not!
 I'm going to share the step-by-step way that you can start a blog, and I promise it won't be too hard!

-Another person that I'm sure you know was discovered because she was writing on her blog about her family and design.
-Her name is Joanna, and her original blog was called The Magnolia Mom.
+Another person I'm sure you know was discovered because she was writing about her family and design on her blog.
+Her name is Joanna, and her original blog was The Magnolia Mom.
 [Note: All her posts are gone on her blog site.]
 You, of course, know Joanna Gaines from her HGTV show Fixer Upper.
 I'm such a massive fan of Fixer Upper.
 Are you?
 Back in 2011, she was a mom writing on a blog when HGTV found it and contacted her.
 Can you imagine?

 For me, I was worried that it was too late to start a blog or that no one would read it.
-This was in 2011, and now there are even more blogs, but that doesn't mean that yours won't be popular.
-Mine started off as a little blog hosted on WordPress.
-Wait, here's a screen cap from my blog back in the day.
+This was in 2011, and now there are even more blogs, but that doesn't mean yours won't be popular.
+Mine started as a little blog hosted on WordPress.
+Here's a screencap from my blog back in the day.

 My blog grew from a little personal blog to being my online website where people come to learn about how to use social media, find information about hiring me to speak at an event, and it's even won awards!
 Twice my blog has been voted as Best Social Media Blog by Social Media Examiner.

 I started off with a straightforward blog theme that was a free template.
 One mistake I made was not creating a self-hosted blog from the start.
-With a self-hosted blog, you truly own your digital website, and you pay for the web hosting.
-It's honestly not as confusing as it seems to get started and you have more control over what you can do on your website.
-I quickly found that WordPress websites work best with plugins which are tools that you add to customize your site.
-For example, my social sharing buttons are a WordPress plugin called Social Warfare, and I can choose the style and customize the color as I wish.
+With a self-hosted blog, you own your digital website and pay for the web hosting.
+It's honestly not as confusing as it seems to get started, and you have more control over what you can do on your website.
+I quickly found that WordPress websites work best with plugins and tools you add to customize your site.

-With a WordPress.org hosted website, it's free, but they own it, and you can't customize it.
+It's free with a WordPress.org-hosted website, but they own it, and you can't customize it.
 You'll want to design your website to suit your theme and topic and make it your own.
-I highly recommend a self-hosted website on Bluehost.

-Before we get started on the fine details, you'll need to have an idea what you want your blog to be about and what the name will be.
-I choose my name, Peg Fitzpatrick, for my main blog because I'm a social media professional and I wanted people to find me by name.
+Before we get started on the fine details, you'll need to know what you want your blog to be about and the name.
+I chose Peg Fitzpatrick for my main blog because I'm a social media professional and wanted people to find me by name.
 It was an excellent choice I made from the start.
 You can use your name if you're writing a professional blog to build a personal brand or choose a name like The Pioneer Woman or Joanna chose The Magnolia Mom.
-You can see years later that these names helped make the personality and shaped their world.
+You can see years later that these names helped make their personality and shaped their world.

-- How will you feel if you're introducing yourself to someone with this name?
+• How will you feel introducing yourself to someone with this name?

 I'm going to walk you through the steps of starting a new blog, and I'm going to pick a new domain to show all the steps.